zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### columns.groupable `Boolean` *(default: true)*

 If set to false the column will not be groupable (requires Grid groupable property to be enabled).
-By default all columns are groupable
+By default all columns are groupable.

 #### Example - disable grouping for individual column